sebastian-mutz/fsml/doc/api/lin.md

 $$

-**Note:** This subroutine uses `eigh` from the `stdlib_linalg` module to compute eigenvalues and eigenvectors of the symmetric covariance matrix.
+**Note:** This subroutine uses `eigh` from the `stdlib_linalg` module to compute eigenvalues and eigenvectors of the symmetric covariance or correlation matrix.

 ### Syntax
 `result =` [[fsml(module):fsml_eof(interface)]]`(x, m, n, pc, eof, ew [, opt, wt, eof_scaled, r2])`